d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Tokenization

-The following `tokenize` function takes a list (`lines`) as the input, where each element is a text sequence (e.g., a text line).
+The following `tokenize` function takes a list (`lines`) as input, where each element is a line of text.
-[**Each text sequence is split into a list of tokens**].
+[**We then split each line into a list of tokens**].
-A *token* is the basic unit in text.
-In the end,
-a list of token lists are returned, where each token is a string.
+*Tokens* are the atomic (indivisible) units of text and what constitutes a token
+(e.g., characters or words)
+is a design choice.
+Below, we tokenize our lines into words.

 ```{.python .input}
 #@tab all